from thava/

 each group.
 Every subcommand has a corresponding file in

-.
+subcommands/.
 Every object's interface with the distributor is defined

-in endpoints
+in endpoints.

-Each of these subcommands makes the appropriate gRPC
+Each of these subcommands makes the appropriate gRPC calls to

 the distributor.
-Just as the gRPC
+Just as the gRPC stubs are generated for

 the distributor, they are similarly generated for the worker

-in worker/src/endpoints/stubs/
+in worker/src/endpoints/stubs/.

 Starting